-The Testing Center facilitates protocols, procedures, test administration, and the reporting of credit.
-These functions are in cooperation with the University Registrar and respective academic departments.
+The Testing Center facilitates protocols, procedures, test administration, and test administration.
+These functions are in cooperation with the University Registrar, who reports the credit, and respective academic departments.
 The respective academic departments establish criteria for performance required on Credit by Examination tests and other testing for which credit is waived or granted.